Kuyuwini River

-The Kuyuwini River is a river Guyana.
+The Kuyuwini River is a river in Guyana.

 Marudi Mountain is a critical watershed that feeds into the river.

-The area surrounding the river is considered traditional lands of the Wapishana, and they monitor the river for environmental threats.
+The area surrounding the river is considered traditional lands of the Wapishana, who monitor the river for environmental threats.
 Conrad Gorinsky was born in Parubaru, a settlement near the Kuyuwini.

 The river is often used for mining.
 Illegal mining is a problem in the area, and mining is prohibited under the fourth parallel.